 Nigel was raised in the constituency and attended Camblesforth Primary followed by Selby High School.
-Nigel left school aged 17 and early in his work career, was made redundant.
+Nigel left school aged 17 and early in his career was made redundant.
 Because of this, he was inspired to set up his first business aged 26.
 He started his telecommunications company from scratch with a £20 a week Enterprise Allowance Scheme Government grant and the company grew successfully year on year and by the time it was acquired by a PLC in 1999, the business had over 40 staff and a turnover of several million pounds.

 In Autumn 2013, Nigel gained praise from the Chancellor for successfully leading the campaign to restore the concessionary coal allowance to retired coal miners, who had their allowance stopped following the collapse of UK Coal.
-Nigel has a keen interest in Yorkshire Tourism and UK Music and it’s effect on the UK economy and has led two parliamentary debates on these issues.
+Nigel has a keen interest in Yorkshire Tourism and UK Music and its effect on the UK economy and has led two parliamentary debates on these issues.